StreamX Command Line Interface (CLI)

 streamx unpublish

-To trigger the unpublishing of content using StreamX CLI, run the following template command:
+To trigger the unpublishing of content with StreamX CLI, run the following template command:

 streamx unpublish channel key